Mastering TipKit: Basics

 https://cdn.fatbobman.com/image-20231015154038009.png

-You can adjust the placement of the Tip relative to the view it is applied to by using arrowEdge.
-It cannot be set to nil:
+You can adjust the positioning of the Tip relative to the view it’s applied to using the arrowEdge, which cannot be set to nil:

 Swift